Part 3 – Is Your Time in Range What You Think It Is? CGM Calibration Zones Explained

 Comparing yourself to a friend or family member

-If two people compare TIR numbers and one wears a Libre while the other wears a Simplera, those numbers are not on the same scale.
+If two people compare TIR numbers and one wears a FreeStyle Libre 3 while the other wears a Simplera, those numbers are not on the same scale.
 The Simplera number is around 5 percentage points higher for matched glucose.
 This is not a flaw in either device; it is a calibration design choice.
 But it matters when people use TIR to compare or compete.

 Switching devices